apahim/apahim/style_guides/python.md

     # At this point, the lock file is there, it belongs
     # to a running process and we are just waiting for
     # it to be released.
-    if self.timeout <= 0:  # Negative timeout and no lock gives a different msg raise AlreadyLocked('File is already locked.')
+    if self.timeout <= 0:  # Negative timeout is a particular case
+        raise AlreadyLocked('File is already locked.')
     elif time.time() > timelimit:
         raise AlreadyLocked('Timeout waiting for the lock.')